gammii23/cse15l-lab-reports/LabReport4.md

 ```bash
 <up><enter>
 ```
-This allowed to me to login to my ieng6 by accessing my bash history and using command ```bash ssh cs15lsp23lz@ieng6.ucsd.edu```
+This allowed to me to login to my ieng6 by accessing my bash history and using command ``` ssh cs15lsp23lz@ieng6.ucsd.edu```